felixniemeyer/benchmarking_poc/README.md

   I expect to participate in the process
 - each of the `n` fellows gets its benchmarking result as before (ranking from `1..n`)

-### Version 4: Data Keys
+### Version 4: Customizable Data Attributes

-Up to version 3, only 1 `key, value` pair was used per party implicitly.
+Up to version 3, only 1 `attribute, value` pair was used per party implicitly.
 With version 4, we are changing this...

 As an interested party

 - while I create a new data room,
-  - I can also specify how many `key, value` pairs I want to benchmark myself against others
+  - I /must/ enter the attribute names (1 for each `attribute, value` that I want benchmarking to against)
-  - and upon selecting this, I can give each key a proper name such that everyone is comparing apples with apples
 - after doing creating such a room, each fellow
-  - sees a list of `keys` and can enter a value for each `key`
+  - sees a list of `attribute` names and can enter a value for each `attribute`
   - and can then submit this list once it is completed

 ### Version 5: More Stats :p